abmajith/bare_metal_embedded_os/rpi_3bplus_EL/README.md

 /dev/sdb1 : start=        2048, size=      524288, type=c, bootable
 /dev/sdb2 : start=      526336, size=    29726687, type=83

-// the sd card might appear differently in your system, it could be /dev/sda or /dev/mmcblk0, change accordingly in file also in the command sudo sfdisk /dev/sdb < sdlayout sudo mkfs.vfat /dev/sdb1 sudo mkfs.ext4 /dev/sdb2 sudo dd if=sdcard/rootfs.ext4 of=/dev/sdb2 bs=4M
+//The SD card might appear differently in your system,
+//it could be /dev/sda or /dev/mmcblk0, change accordingly in the file and also in the following command

+sudo sfdisk /dev/sdb < sdlayout
+sudo mkfs.vfat /dev/sdb1
+sudo mkfs.ext4 /dev/sdb2
+sudo dd if=sdcard/rootfs.ext4 of=/dev/sdb2 bs=4M

-// say your /dev/sdb1 is mounted as /media/username/abcd-1234/, check this by lsblk, if its not mounted use sudo mount /dev/sdb1 /media/../..
+// say your /dev/sdb1 is mounted as /media/username/abcd-1234/, check this by lsblk,
+// if its not mounted then use sudo mount /dev/sdb1 /media/../..

 cp sdcard/boot/*  /media/username/abcd-1234/
 sudo sync